The SimoCARD Series

 This section describes the Windows command files that are used to set the environment and execute the utility programs.

-ALAR80E1 This command file (or Job Script) will perform the following conversion for a single file.
+CV80ALAR This program will perform the following conversion for a single file.

 1. Read an ASCII-encoded, Line Sequential file containing variable-length records with a maximum record length of eighty-bytes.